usharesoft/appcenter-docs/admin/en/source/pages/manage-resources/golden-create.rst

 				$ mv -f newimage.raw image.raw

-	7. For Windows 2008R2 create a file as follows.
+	7. For Windows 2008R2, you can optionally change the password of the admin user at the first boot by creating a file as follows.
 Note that the admin user name may be different depending on the environment.
 Please replace ``Administrator`` in the script with the appropriate one.

 		.. code-block:: shell